 Arundhati Ghosh has a Bachelor’s degree in Economics from Presidency College, Kolkata and a postgraduate degree in Management from the Mudra Institute of Communications Ahmedabad.
 After spending seven years in the corporate sector, Arundhati joined IFA as its first fundraiser in 2001.
 She assumed office as the Executive Director on June 01, 2013, after completing 12 years with the Foundation.

 Arundhati has received recognition from several quarters for her work in the non-profit sector.
 In 2010 she received the Global Fundraiser Award from Resource Alliance International, the same year IFA won the ‘India NGO of the Year’ award in the medium category.
-She is currently a recipient of the fellowship under Chevening Clore Leadership Awards, in the UK in 2015-2016 and has worked with the National Theatre, UK to recommend a strategy for their national reach over the next 3 to 5 years.
+She is a recipient of the fellowship under Chevening Clore Leadership Awards in the United Kingdom (UK) in 2015-2016 and has worked with the National Theatre, UK to recommend a strategy for their national reach.
 She is also a recipient of the Chevening Gurukul Scholarship for Leadership and Excellence at the London School of Economics, London in 2005.
 Arundhati was selected as one of the top three leaders in the city of Bangalore under the ‘Lead India’ campaign of The Times of India in 2008.